trubiso/toki-ilo-pona/spec.md

 ```
 ; this is a comment

-toki te hello to ; they also work inline.
+o toki te hello to ; they also work inline.
 ```